dtoczala/ibm-cloud-landing-page/README.md

 - [Managing Users and Access Policies](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage) - part of the overall documentation of IAM, this section details the specific steps that you will take to set up and provide users access to your IBM Cloud infrastructure.
 - [User Roles and Permissions](https://console.bluemix.net/docs/iam/users_roles.html#userroles) - a listing of user roles and permissions based on scope and visibility.
 - [Bluemix CLI Commands for Managing Keys and Policies](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam) - a listing and description of the various command line options for managing keys and policies for IAM.
+- [IAM Recipe for IBM Cloud Access & Migration Path from CF](https://brandymguillory.wordpress.com/2018/05/31/iam-recipe-for-ibm-cloud-access-migration-path-from-cf/) - a nice walk through of setting up IAM for a real-world application.

 ### App ID